Have you ever stumbled upon someone’s blog and after reading a few posts ended up wishing your own blog had content that good?

 So why aren’t you?
 I’ll tell you why: you don’t take the time.

-The human mind is like a sieve.
-It can’t hold everything.
+The human mind can’t hold everything.
 Thoughts, memories, ideas… Your brain has a limited storage capacity.
 It has to let some stuff leak out to keep in the more important thoughts.

 Forgetfulness seems to be a catching disease these days – and it’s no wonder.
 Our brains are saturated.
 There’s no more space.
 The world bombards us with stimulation nearly 24/7.